RedaGrace/Predicting-Employees-Behavior/README.md

 **Overview**

-In this project, we are going to analyze a dataset and build predictive models that can provide insights to the Human Resources (HR) department of a large consulting firm.
+In this project, I analyzed a dataset and built predictive models that can provide insights to the Human Resources (HR) department of a large consulting firm.

-We will use different machine learning models to predict whether or not an employee will leave the company.
-We then will compare their performance and choose the champion model for deployment
+I used different machine learning models to predict whether or not an employee will leave the company.
+I then compared their performance and chose the champion model for deployment

 **Business Understanding**